-SMOKING AT WORK: Legislation on smoking at work is strict and punishing in the United Kingdom.
+SMOKING AT WORK: HSE legislation on smoking at work is strict and can be punishing in the United Kingdom.
 Employers and employees need to understand the law for smoking in the workplace.

 WINDOW CLEANING LAWS: All window cleaning businesses must follow the window cleaning laws for working at height.
 Check the guide to plan and organise the risks associated with window cleaning activities.